RobertBonagura/blog/src/pages/01-how-to-push-to-github-and-actually-understand-what-you-re-doing.md

 ```
 git init
 ```
 Voilà!
-It is a thing of beauty, is it not?

-#### Can you find the .git folder?
+And that does it.
 So what happened?

-Let's take a look.
+#### Let's take a deeper look
+ Can you find the .git folder?
 Your repository shouldn't seem any different at first.
 Let's see what happens when you run the `ls` command with the `-a` option to reveal all hidden files.
 ```
 $ ls -a
 ```